prof18/marcogomiero.com/content/posts/2020/kmm-shared-app-architecture.md

 {{< figure src="/img/kmm-app-arch/xcode-error-view.png" >}}

-So going with MVP was a failure (with this approach.
-If you have found other ways, I’ll be more than glad to hear them) and so I’ve decided to switch back to a MVVM architecture.
+So going with MVP was a failure (with this approach — If you have found other ways, I’ll be more than glad to hear them).
+That’s why I’ve decided to switch back to an MVVM architecture.
 But, as I said before, my goal is to share as much code as possible, so I don’t want to create two different platform-specific ViewModels that access directly the `MoneyRepository` to make the exact same transformations.
-Plus, I need to be able to use a CoroutineScope to cancel any ongoing processing when the view is destroyed, and if I access directly the `MoneyRepository` from an iOs ViewModel I won’t be able to do that.
+Plus, I need to be able to use a CoroutineScope to cancel any ongoing processing when the view is destroyed, and if I access directly the `MoneyRepository` from an iOS ViewModel I won’t be able to do that.

 Given that circumstances, I’ve decided to use a sort of “shared middleware actor” that prepares and serves the data for the UI.
 And that actor, that I will call `UseCase`, will be used by the native ViewModels.
 Of course, this is not a new thing, I’ve borrowed the concept from [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 In this way, the only task that the ViewModel has to do is to serve to the UI the data that come from the UseCase.
 And by using such architecture, the ViewModel can use platform-specific code to better handle and respect the lifecycles of the target platform.